Modern incarnations of the Aristotelian concepts of Continuum and Topos: Some mathematics reflecting Aristotelian intuitions and concepts

-Aristotle considers also the situation in which both the contained and the container can change (as a boat in a river).
-The final definition of topos is \emph{to tou periekhontos peras akinêton proton, tout'estin ho topos}, \emph{the first immobile limit of the enveloping entity, that is the topos}(212a20).
-This suggests that alternatively we consider the diffeomorphic action $ \phi_t: T\times R^n \rightarrow R^n$ of a dynamical system and define the topos to be the intersection of all invariant open sets ($\phi_t(U) =U$) such that $K \subset U$ and hence $\phi_t(K) \subset U$.

-In continuum mechanics \emph{Cauchy's stress principle} is related to the "act" of infinitesimal homeomeric volumes of the substance on its immediate environment - its topos - through the defining region of the act, the surface.
-This is the concept of \emph{surface force}.
+In continuum mechanics \emph{Cauchy's stress principle} is related to the 'act' of an infinitesimal homeomeric volume of the substance on its immediate environment through the defining region of the act, the surface: the \emph{surface force}.
 The infinitesimal volume will always be dynamic and have a surface; Cauchy's principle states that we can take the limit of the force/area ratio of the force acting on a given small area of the surface determined by a normal direction because the moments will vanish at the limit.
-Considering each direction we thus can define a (symmetric) tensor, the stress tensor, at each infinitesimal point.
+Considering each direction we obtain a (symmetric) tensor, the stress tensor, at each infinitesimal point.
+Cauchy's principle is an example of the dynamical nature of the infinitesimal.

-Cauchy's principle is an example of the dynamical physical nature of the infinitesimal.
-Our direct physical experience of the world around us is very much like the topos of a small volume in continuum mechanics.
-We feel our body directly immersed and affected by the qualities of the surrounding environment (or, in J. v.
-Uexküll's terms, the \emph{Umwelt}) through the medium of mechanoreceptors and sense organs.